lokesh-kumar-t-n/google-maps-mirroring/README.md

 $ ./main

-Do make use of the file city.txt which stores the names of all the cities in the graph considered
+Do make use of the file city.txt which stores the names of all the cities in the graph considered.

+Also there is a report regarding the whole project.
+One might take a look into that for the various decisions and design issues encountered